Hotchkiss et Cie: Cars

 At the start of the twentieth century the company started building cars.
 Information provided by the company for the International Universal Exhibition of 1900, at which it displayed a variety of cannons, said the St Denis factory employed around 400 staff and had 600 machine tools.

 The first Hotchkiss car, a 17 CV four-cylinder model, appeared in 1903.
 The badge for the marque consisted of a pair of crossed cannons—a salute to the company's first products.

 A factory fire nearly killed all projects.
 Despite this, a six-cylinder model followed in 1906.
 During World War I, they mass-produced the Hotchkiss M1914 machine gun, tank parts and other weapons.
 In 1933, they developed the Hotchkiss H35 tank.

-Post war came a luxury model called AK (6.6-litre) but only one was built.
 In 1920, there was an unsuccessful attempt to build Hotchkiss cars by a British arm of Hotchkiss in the United Kingdom—only a prototype was made.

-A refined model named AM was in production between 1923 and 1928.
-A new six-cylinder model, named AM 80 came in 1928.
 The company made several successful racing cars.
 Hotchkiss racers won the Rallye Automobile Monte Carlo in 1932, 1933, 1934, 1939, 1949 and 1950.

 The Hotchkiss 680 was an important model between the wars—it had a six-cylinder, 3-litre engine.
 In 1937, the company merged with Amilcar.
 J. A. Grégoire joined the company as a designer.
 After World War II, the 680 continued.
 The first new car post war was a 13 CV four-cylinder model.
 From 1947, two-litre flat-four models are frequently called Hotchkiss-Grégoire.
 In 1954, Hotchkiss purchased French manufacturer Delahaye, closing down their automotive line but continuing to produce Hotchkiss-Delahaye trucks for a few months before eliminating the Delahaye name completely.
 After 1954, Hotchkiss manufactured Jeeps under licence from Willys.

 In 1956, Hotchkiss merged with French weapon manufacturer Brandt, producing jeeps at their factory near Paris for the French military until 1966.
 The firm was merged into Thomson-Houston in 1966 and in 1970 stopped producing vehicles.
 In the early 1970s, the Hotchkiss marque disappeared, as the French conglomerate came to be known as Thomson-Brandt.
 This, in turn, was nationalized in 1982 to form Thomson SA.